viet-aus-it/vait-discord-bot/README.md

 it's normally because of your bot doesn't have permission to do so.
 You need to authorize your bot with scope: `bot` and `applications.commands` using `https://discord.com/api/oauth2/authorize?client_id=$CLIENT_ID&permissions=0&scope=bot%20applications.commands`

+- Another reason might be because the bot authorisation failed.
+Please open the previously generated `.env` file and make sure your credentials are correct.

 - If a bot cannot read the messages content, check the [Discord Developer Portal => Bot Section](https://discord.com/developers/applications) and see under `Privileged Gateway Intents => Message Content Intent` feature is enabled.
 This should be enabled.